JustTeardrop/Suroi-Surviv-Sounds/README.md

 # Suroi-Surviv-Sounds
-A project that changes Suroi.io's assets to Surviv.io's sounds.
+Suroi Surviv Sounds is a project that replaces Suroi.io's assets with Surviv.io's.
+If you encounter any errors or bugs, please contact me in the Suroi.io Discord Server.